-Training Program at the Centers for Behavioral and Preventive Medicine
+Training Program at the Center for Behavioral and Preventive Medicine

-The Centers for Behavioral and Preventive Medicine (CBPM) is strongly committed to educating the next generation of outstanding researchers in the scientific disciplines of behavioral and preventive medicine.
-The Centers provide a highly supportive and rich environment for research and training that embodies the values of integrity, respect, and collegiality.
-CBPM is home to 24 faculty with academic backgrounds in clinical, social, and quantitative psychology, medical anthropology, exercise physiology, epidemiology, biostatistics, and medicine.
-These faculty work closely with 12 to 15 trainees, collaborating actively on research and professional development.
+The Center for Behavioral and Preventive Medicine (CBPM) is strongly committed to educating the next generation of outstanding researchers in the scientific disciplines of behavioral and preventive medicine.
+The center provides a highly supportive and rich environment for research and training that embodies the values of integrity, respect, and collegiality.
+The research scientists at CBPM have academic backgrounds in clinical, social, and quantitative psychology, medical anthropology, exercise physiology, epidemiology, biostatistics, and medicine.
+These research scientists work closely with a number of trainees, collaborating actively on research and professional development.